 Abstract

 Organic alkalinity has been recognized as a potentially substantial fraction of total alkalinity in coastal waters.
 However, conventional assessments of ocean acidification typically neglect its contribution when calculating pH and aragonite saturation state, potentially biasing the derived values.
-Here, we present the first evidence of elevated organic alkalinity in Arctic Ocean margins, showing that omission of organic alkalinity introduces substantial biases in calculated [H+] and aragonite saturation state (9±12% and 13±26%, respectively) in Svalbard fjords and the Barents Sea, with comparable biases potentially occurring elsewhere along the Arctic Ocean margins.
-Moreover, Earth System Model projections indicate a more severe and rapid decline in pH under future climate scenarios when organic alkalinity is included.
+Here, we present the first evidence of elevated organic alkalinity in Atlantic-sector Arctic margins, showing that failure to account for organic alkalinity introduces substantial biases in calculated [H+] (9 ± 12%) and aragonite saturation state (13 ± 26%), with the magnitude of these biases closely linked to organic alkalinity concentration and buffering capacity.
+Future climate change-inferred projections of ocean acidification in the Barents Sea Opening further indicate that accounting for organic alkalinity leads to a larger and faster pH decline.
 These results indicate previously unrecognized but non-negligible biases in Arctic acidification studies and highlight the need to incorporate the effects of organic alkalinity into ocean acidification assessments in coastal waters and beyond.

 Introduction

-The ocean absorption of excess anthropogenic carbon dioxide (CO2) from the atmosphere plays a critical role in mitigating global warming.
+The ocean absorption of excess anthropogenic carbon dioxide (CO2) from the atmosphere plays a critical role in mitigating climate change.
 However, this process increases the concentrations of aqueous carbon dioxide ([CO2*]) and hydrogen ion ([H⁺]) in seawater, a phenomenon known as ocean acidification1,2.
-Ocean acidification poses substantial risks to calcifying organisms, such as coral reefs, shellfish, and pteropods, by weakening their calcium carbonate structures, with broader impacts on marine ecosystems3,4.
+Ocean acidification poses substantial risks to calcifying organisms by weakening their calcium carbonate structures, while also affecting non-calcifying organisms through changes in metabolism, behavior, and food-web interactions3,4.

 The Arctic Ocean is considered particularly vulnerable to ocean acidification due to its naturally low saturation state of calcium carbonate minerals (Ω)5,6.
 Projections suggest that the Arctic region will likely be the first to experience widespread undersaturation of calcium carbonate with respect to aragonite7,8.
 Increased open water area, following more intense seasonal ice melt in the Arctic has facilitated more uptake of atmospheric CO2 into surface waters6,9 and transport of carbon from adjacent ocean basins10-12, resulting in significant declines in both pH and Ω. Moreover, enhanced river discharge13,14 and accelerated coastal permafrost erosion15,16 have been identified as synergistic mechanisms that further exacerbate aragonite undersaturation in the Arctic, particularly in its marginal seas.

-Total alkalinity (TA) is commonly used as a key input variable in CO2 system calculation models to determine critical ocean acidification indicators, pH and the aragonite saturation state (ΩAᵣ).
+Total alkalinity (TA) is commonly used as a key input variable in CO2 system calculation models to determine critical ocean acidification indicators, such as pH and the aragonite saturation state (ΩAᵣ).
 TA is defined as the excess of proton acceptors (bases derived from weak acids with a dissociation constant K≤10-4.5 at 25℃) over proton donors (acids with K> 10-4.5)17.
 In organic acid-rich seawater, the traditional TA equation can be modified to include the contribution of organic acids18: